-- ▶ During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
+- If using gas devices, make sure that the skylight and window are open. - During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
 Fire hazard! - ► The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - ► The gas cooker cover is held closed by a spring.
 When closing there is danger of getting injured!

-- Do not use the glass gas cooker cover as a hob. - Do not close the gas cooker cover while the gas cooker is in operation. - Do not apply pressure on the gas cooker cover when it is closed. - ▶ Keep the gas cooker cover open after cooking until the burners are cool.
+- Do not use the glass gas cooker cover as a hob. - Do not close the gas cooker cover while the gas cooker is in operation. - ${f \triangleright}$ Do not apply pressure on the gas cooker cover when it is closed. - ▷ Keep the gas cooker cover open after cooking until the burners are cool.
 Otherwise the glass plate could shatter.

-- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - ▶ When the flame goes out, the thermocouple automatically cuts the gas supply. - Further information can be obtained in the manufacturer's instruction manual.
+- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - ▶ When the flame goes out, the thermocouple automatically cuts the gas supply. - > Further information can be obtained in the manufacturer's instruction manual.

-The vehicle kitchen unit is fitted with a three-burner gas cooker.
+The vehicle kitchen unit is fitted with a gas cooker of 2 or 3 burners.